 What makes this clever is the way it’s executed; the trackers are not placed on game-species.
 If you place a tracker on an elephant, you risk giving that animal’s position away when the system is compromised.
 You don’t want tech-savvy poachers to know exactly where their targets are.
 Researchers thought about this, and placed trackers on zebras and other species that are not being hunted, and these act like so-called ‘’sentinel animals’’.
 They change behavior too when they get suspicious, allowing park rangers to still find poachers while keeping the positions of game-animals hidden.

 And it works!
-The numbers show it; Welgevonden wildlife reserve has been free of poaching ever since the tests have started.
+The numbers show it; experiments at undisclosed wildlife reserves have made the areas free of poaching ever since the tests have started.
 This project is planned to continue for 3 more years and end in 2023.
-Currently, there are tests being conducted in Dutch nature-reserve Oostvaardersplassen.
-If both deployments prove to be successful in the long run, this tracking technology will be deployed all over Africa and hopefully will greatly reduce the number of animals lost to poaching.
+If all deployments prove to be successful in the long run, this tracking technology will be deployed all over Africa and hopefully will greatly reduce the number of animals lost to poaching.
 Conservationists have a new weapon now, all made possible by the world wide web.